salute-to-business-public/dialog-bots-docs/messaging.md

 ## Sending images with preview

-You also can send images to chat with auto-generatied preview (not like files):
+You also can send images to chat with auto-generated preview (not like files):

 <!-- tabs:start -->